Wang-Yue/Circuit/README.md

-Circuit is a very incomplete simulator of Novation Circuit groovebox.
-It was a hacking project for my past weekend, and the prototype showcases a fully fledged groovebox is easy.
+Circuit is a incomplete simulator of Novation Circuit groovebox.
+It was a hacking project for my past two weekends, and the prototype showcases a fully fledged groovebox is easy.
 Most necessary data structures are there.
-A few basic UI controls (synth note edit and sample edit) are available.
+Many UI controls are available:

+- Synth mode and Drum mode
+- Pattern chain setting
+- Patch selection
+- Note setting
+- Gate setting
+- Velocity setting
+- Length setting
+- Nudge setting

-Many UIs (such as mixer, pattern, fx) are still missing, but could be implemented easily.
+A few UIs (such as mixer, fx, knobs related controls) are still missing, but could be trivial to implemented.

 Everything inside the Circuit/ directory is cross platform.
 Views and view controllers are created from scratch.
 Currently a very hacky and thin Cocoa wrapper is in the CircuitApp folder.
 But